 Cumulative trauma injuries are very similar to repetitive stress injuries.
-These injuries usually involve your muscles, tendons, or ligaments, which means that whether you are a grocery store clerk or an office worker, you could suffer from a cumulative trauma injury.
+These injuries usually involve your muscles, tendons, or ligaments, which means that whether you are a construction worker, grocery store clerk, or an office worker, you could suffer from a cumulative trauma injury.

 A cumulative trauma injury could aggravate a prior injury.
 If you have high blood pressure and work in a hostile work environment, for example, you could experience worsened hypertension.